Upstatement/ups-editorial-wp-plugin/README.md

 ### Editor Plugins

-Our main Gutenberg "plugin" adds two panels to the main sidebar of posts: the Article Topper & Bylines panels.
+Our main Gutenberg "plugin" adds two panels to the main sidebar of posts: the Article Topper & Authors panels.

 #### Article Topper Panel